 If seeing every monument or landmark of every place you visit, ever, is your thing- then the Arc de Triomphe will be right up your street.
 Alongside the Eiffel Tower and Notre Dame, the Arc is probably one of the most well-known landmarks in Paris; however for me once you’ve seen several monuments (particularly without the accompaniment of an extremely interesting or tragic or hilarious story), you’ve sort of seen them all.
 Which might be a terrible thing to say, I’m not sure.

 Built to honour those who fought in the French Revolution and Napoleonic Wars, this bad boy is exactly what it says in the name- a great big archway.
-And unfortunately that’s about all I have to say on that, at this moment in time…personally I got more of the vibe of Paris from wandering around the streets than looking at the Arc de Triomphe but that’s just how I generally roll so I can only apologise for my lack of monument appreciation.
+And unfortunately that’s about all I have to say on that, as I did not have time to actually go up to the top and take in the view, alas.

 Met the slowest taxi driver in the history of the world

 Around the time that we began to head towards the glorious Arc de Triomphe we realised that time was ticking slightly faster than it had been earlier in the day, if you get my drift.
 If we didn’t get on a specific train, it would mean being late back to the ship in Le Havre which would definitely result in some kind of disciplinary sitch (short for situation) with El Capitan.
 Upon realising that we might not make it on foot, and even the closest Metro station was a risky distance away we decided to jump in a taxi.